 Since medieval times, all bread baked on Good Friday was marked with a cross in remembrance of Christ's crucifixion on this day.
 The custom survives in the Hot Cross Buns we eat in modern times.
 But it doesn't just stop there.

-This most simple of Irish Easter traditions can be witnessed every day of the year; the custom of marking home-made bread with a cross persists all over Ireland (see this Irish soda bread recipe).
+This most simple of Irish Easter traditions can be witnessed every day of the year; the custom of marking home-made bread with a cross persists all over Ireland.

 Eggs that hatched on Good Friday were thought to produce particularly healthy birds while eggs that were laid on this day were, like bread, marked with a cross and then saved for eating until Easter Sunday.